AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 .
 To preview the documentation then browse within the output https address returned by the last command.

-for more guidance on mkdocs, see [here](https://www.mkdocs.org/user-guide/).
+For more guidance on mkdocs, see [here](https://www.mkdocs.org/user-guide/).